james-burke-codes/slashfour/README.md

 ## Install

-Download and drop in your WoW folder `/interface/Addons/`
+Download and move the contents of slashfour-main into your WoW folder `/interface/Addons/SlashFour`